 Funny thing-after we hit sixty or so, the bike stopped writhing and shaking.
 Everything seemed to smooth out, as though we were galloping, or riding on a cloud of dust a few inches above the ruts and gravel.
+Seventy was even smoother.

-The cottonwoods were bent over, streaming wind-At Reimans', Jean poured us coffee.
-One of her kids blown leaves and an occasional branch.
+The cottonwoods were bent over, streaming windblown leaves and an occasional branch.
 Tumbleweeds bounded down the road.
 Above us, thunder crashed.
 Ruth whooped.

 We headed down Windmeyer Hill toward the plank bridge over the Kya Paha.
-The hill was so steep and the bridge so narrow it looked like we were dive-bombing the deck of an aircraft carrier, albeit a rickety wood-
+The hill was so steep and the bridge so narrow it looked like we were dive-bombing the deck of an aircraft carrier, albeit a rickety wooden one.
+Yee-ha!

-"Jesus wept!" bellowed Ruth almost involuntarily Suddenly it grew dark, and Jack looked out the as we hit the bridge with a bang, rattling the boards.
+"Jesus wept!" bellowed Ruth almost involuntarily as we hit the bridge with a bang, rattling the boards.

-"I'm not swearing!" she quickly explained as we the ranch.
+"I'm not swearing!" she quickly explained as we roared out of the valley toward the ridgeline that led to the ranch.
 "That's the shortest verse in the Bible!"